UpstreamInno/PhoenixMMOEngine/README.md

 # PhoenixMMOEngine
-Develop a MMO engine using Phoenix/Elixir with some unique things
+Develop a scalable MMO engine using Phoenix/Elixir with some unique things

 -- send me email if you want to participate --  (email at bottom)